Bonemind/crystal-mirror/README.md

 ## Installation

-The easiest way to get started is to run de docker-compose file which will spin up the back and frontend, as well as a postgres database to store data into.
+The easiest way to get started is to run de docker-compose file which will spin up the back and frontend, as well as a postgres database to store data.

-Alternatively, you could `crystal build sam.cr` and `crystal build /src/crystal-mirror.cr` for the backend,
+Alternatively, you could `crystal build sam.cr` and `crystal build src/crystal-mirror.cr` for the backend,
 Backend:

    - Install the crystal compiler
    - `shards install`
    - `crystal build sam.cr`
-   - `crystal build /src/crystal-mirror.cr`
+   - `crystal build src/crystal-mirror.cr`

 This will leave you with two executables, `sam.cr` is used for management tasks, whereas `crystal-mirror` is the actual backend.
 Both of these expect a `config.yml`